strayacode/PyPlayer/README.md

 .
 Added youtube link support
 .
 Got a volume slider to function which can change the current volume\
 .
 Fixed issue where duration title and slider wouldn't behave correctly when song was alternatively selected from the list

+12/06/2019:\
+.
+Added soundcloud support\
+.
+Added widget which allows to choose which service you want to download from\
+.
+Made minor changes to the UI